-The following types of projects will not be funded under the program.
+The following types of projects will not be funded under the program:

-- Projects with milestones that are deemed to be unviable for completion within the allocated timeframe. - Projects and/or organisations deemed to be unsustainable. - Projects that present an unacceptable health or safety risk. - Projects involving assets or activities that receive other NSW Government funding. - Projects relating to private road, water and air transport, i.e. cars, private yachts, or private planes. - Track and infrastructure projects. - Reprints of print interpretation (unless there has been additional research and substantial revision). - Retrospective funding for projects already completed or underway. - Normal administrative expenses and running costs. - Travel expenses. - Training expenses. - Non-heritage activities, including: non-heritage commercial projects, display of non heritage assets in museums, hire of museums for commercial activities, provision of uniforms.
+• Projects with milestones that are deemed to be unviable for completion within the allocated timeframe.

+- Projects and/or organisations deemed to be unsustainable. - Projects that present an unacceptable health or safety risk. - Projects involving assets or activities that are eligible to receive Funding Stream #2 funding from THNSW. - Projects relating to private road, water and air transport, i.e. cars, private yachts, or private planes. - Track and infrastructure projects. - Reprints of print interpretation (unless there has been additional research and substantial revision). - Retrospective funding for projects already completed or underway. - Normal administrative expenses and running costs. - Travel expenses. - Training expenses. - Non-heritage activities, including: non-heritage commercial projects, display of non-heritage assets in museums, hire of museums for commercial activities, provision of uniforms.